 3. Salary information

-Life as a special education teacher can be demanding, but they are compensated at a higher rate than other teachers.
-The 2012 median annual wage for preschool special education teachers is $52,480 while the 2012 median annual wage for preschool teachers is $27,130, according to the Bureau of Labor Statistics.* Make no mistake, you’re poised to make more money with a specialized skillset in teaching children with special needs.
+Life as a preschool special education teacher can be demanding, but they are compensated at a higher rate than other preschool teachers.
+The Bureau of Labor Statistics (BLS) reports that in 2017, the median annual salary for preschool special education teachers was $53,640.1 Compare that to the $28,790 median annual salary the BLS reports for preschool teachers, and it’s clear a premium is typically placed on education professionals with the specialized training needed for teaching students with special needs.2

 4. Paperwork isn’t optional

 Grading assignments and tracking scores is something that goes hand in hand with teaching.
 When it comes to working as a special education teacher, it’s important to know that you will most likely have more paperwork than teachers of traditional students.

 Individualized Education Plans (IEPs) for students with special needs mean you will likely spend a considerable amount of time filling out paperwork that measures student progress.
 Escallier says the most challenging part of her time as a special education teacher was finding a balance between her work and her private life, especially with the added “homework.”

 “I worked late nights and all weekend on these [IEPs] because I still had to teach and maintain classroom control during teaching hours,” Escallier says.